-Commented [HM15]: Recommend CPUC "consider" to add flexibility in how to implement this recommendation either through the TPA contract or a new contract, and to align with how other recommendations are written.
+Commented [HM14]: Recommend CPUC "consider" to add flexibility in how to implement this recommendation either through the TPA contract or a new contract, and to align with how other recommendations are written.

-Commented [KJ16]: Suggest inserting this language as the outcome - i.e. program coordination - is achieved either through the TPA contract or a new contract.
+Commented [KJ15]: Suggest inserting this language as the outcome - i.e. program coordination - is achieved either through the TPA contract or a new contract.

-Commented [HM17]: Suggest providing more information for both recommendations here (under short-term strategies) to clarify the objective for the first bullet: "more expansive program coordination and deepen administrative ties" and second bullet: "enhanced program coordination between administrators...to implement co-marketing and coordinated enrollment strategies"
+Commented [HM16]: Suggest providing more information for both recommendations here (under short-term strategies) to clarify the objective for the first bullet: "more expansive program coordination and deepen administrative ties" and second bullet: "enhanced program coordination between administrators...to implement co-marketing and coordinated enrollment strategies"

-- The UAS Working Group's Recommendations Report offers a roadmap for pursuing a universal application for CARE, FERA, and ESA programs, with the ability to expand to other incomequalified programs.
-The CPUC should undertake efforts to evaluate the feasibility for expanding and extending use of the CAS platform to the full suite of low-income utility assistance programs under the CPUC's regulatory authority. - The CPUC should consider establishing categorical eligibility across all programs under the purview of SB 1208 through an appropriate procedural mechanism, and in accordance with applicable federal rules and guidelines. - Leverage the UAS Working Group recommendations to inform the development of a technology and data sharing roadmap to guide the implementation of a single-application system for CPUC energy, water, and telecommunications customer assistance programs and identify means to leverage use of the SVH to advance the functionality of the CAS to provide expedited eligibility verification of program assistance application submissions.25 - Recommend the CPUC establish a data sharing agreement with CDSS to leverage the use of non-personal identifiable information within CalSAWS to perform more robust analysis of program participation rates of ESA, CARE, FERA, and Lifeline programs and identify underserved geographic areas of the state where co-marketing and program coordination efforts should target.26 - The LIOB requests the Commission update the Board at each regularly scheduled quarterly meeting.
+- The CPUC should consider, pursuing through an appropriate procedural mechanism, establishing a legal and technology framework to facilitate the cross-system sharing of energy, water, and telecommunication customer data between utility company administrators for purposes of providing streamlined enrollment, improving program marketing and outreach, and program evaluation. - The UAS Working Group's Recommendations Report offers a roadmap for pursuing a universal application for CARE, FERA, and ESA programs, with the ability to expand to other incomequalified programs.
+The CPUC should undertake efforts to evaluate the feasibility for expanding and extending use of the CAS platform to the full suite of low-income utility assistance programs under the CPUC's regulatory authority. - The CPUC should consider establishing categorical eligibility across all programs under the purview of SB 1208 through an appropriate procedural mechanism, and in accordance with applicable federal rules and guidelines. - Leverage the UAS Working Group recommendations to inform the development of a technology and data sharing roadmap to guide the implementation of a single-application system for CPUC energy, water, and telecommunications customer assistance programs and identify means to leverage use of the SVH to advance the functionality of the CAS to provide expedited eligibility verification of program assistance application submissions. - Recommend the CPUC establish a data sharing agreement with CDSS to leverage the use of non-personal identifiable information within CalSAWS to perform more robust analysis of program participation rates of ESA, CARE, FERA, and Lifeline programs and identify underserved geographic areas of the state where co-marketing and program coordination efforts should target. - The LIOB requests the CommissionCPUC update the BoardLIOB at each regularly scheduled quarterly meeting on the above short-term recommendations.